Metropolitan Branch Trail: History

+Conception and planning

 The Metropolitan Branch Trail was conceived in 1988 by Patrick Hare of the Brookland neighborhood.
-Working with the Washington Area Bicyclist Association (WABA) and Rails-to-Trails Conservancy in 1989, Hare organized a group of 11 area cyclists to conduct an exploratory walk/ride.
+Working with the Washington Area Bicyclist Association (WABA) and Rails-to-Trails Conservancy in 1989, Hare organized 11 cyclists to conduct an exploratory walk/ride.
 Soon after, motivated by CSX's plans to develop the Eckington Rail Yard needed for the trail, the Coalition for the Metropolitan Branch Trail was formed to explore and promote the potential for a multi-use trail.
 Before that, the proposed trail was sometimes called the "Dome to Dome Trail" because it would connect the Capitol Dome and the Catholic University dome.
-The Metropolitan Branch Trail entered the DC Comprehensive Plan in the early 1990s; in 1997, the DC Department of Public Works (DPW) completed an engineering feasibility study that determined that it would be possible.
+The Metropolitan Branch Trail entered the DC Comprehensive Plan in the early 1990s.
+As early as 1993, the National Park Service was planning to build the 0.75-mile section from the Fort Totten Metro Station to South Dakota Avenue; in 1997, the DC Department of Public Works (DPW) completed an engineering feasibility study that determined that it would be possible.
 In 1991, Congress gave the District $1.5 million to secure access, rights-of-way, easements, and title to land needed for the trail.

-Planning of the trail began in 1998 after Congress allocated $8.5 million in demonstration-project funding to the District for the trail through the Transportation Equity Act for the 21st Century (TEA-21), the six-year federal transportation funding bill; this was celebrated with a ground-breaking ceremony.
-In 1999, WABA published a concept plan for the trail that envisioned a large urban park and greenway along the abandoned, and as yet undeveloped, CSX Transportation property.
+Planning of the trail began in 1998 after Congress allocated $8.5 million in demonstration-project funding to the District for the trail through the Transportation Equity Act for the 21st Century (TEA-21), the six-year federal transportation funding bill; this was celebrated with a groundbreaking ceremony.
+In 1999, WABA published a concept plan for the trail that envisioned a large urban park and greenway along the abandoned, and at the time undeveloped, CSX Transportation property.
 In April 2001, WABA published a study describing the necessary acquisitions for the trail.
 In 2002, when the city and the Washington Metropolitan Area Transit Authority (WMATA) agreed to construct a new Metro station at New York and Florida Avenues, trail advocates and city staff negotiated for WMATA to build a portion of the trail as a part of the project.
 Around the same time, the Maryland-National Capital Park and Planning Commission (M-NCPPC) completed a Feasibility Study and Concept Plan for one mile of the MBT between DC and Silver Spring.
 In 2003, the District Department of Transportation (DDOT) hired a special project manager for the trail, prepared a Takoma Alignment Study, and began development of the comprehensive concept plan, which was completed in 2005.